chcly/MockVM/Codes.md

 ### b ADDR

-Moves the current instruction to the location found in ADDR
++ Moves the current instruction to the location found in ADDR.

 ```asm